tuanvayn/advanced-java/docs/micro-services/what's-microservice-how-to-communicate.md

 import java.net.Socket;

 /**
- * RPC 客户端
+ * RPC client
  */
 public class RPCclient<T> {
     /**
-     * 通过动态代理将参数发送过去到 RPCServer ,RPCserver 返回结果这个方法处理成为正确的实体 */
+     * The parameters are sent to RPCServer through the dynamic proxy, and the RPCserver returns the result as the correct entity
+     */
     public static <T> T getRemoteProxyObj(final Class<T> service, final InetSocketAddress addr) {